Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

        * - |image18|
          -
          - |image19|
-       * - - Finally, all the jobs are 'DONE' (displayed in blue)
+       * - - Finally, all the Jobs are DONE (displayed in blue)
-           - The stream of execution starting at Job\_1 finished second (it could easily be the other way around).
+           - The stream of execution starting at Job_1 finished second (it could easily be the other way around).
          -
-         - The result also goes into 'final\_result' table.
+         - The result also goes into the final_result table.
 We can verify that the two results are identical.